 - Contact ASPCA Poison Control at 888-426-4435 if vet is unavailable

-- Do not induce vomiting unless vet explicitly instructs
+- Do not induce vomiting unless a vet explicitly instructs it

 - Note the time and bring any remaining fruit to the appointment